Isabel Hardman

-Isabel Hardman, Lady Walney (born 5 May 1986), is an English political journalist and the assistant editor of The Spectator.
+Isabel Hardman, Lady Walney (born 5 May 1986), is a British political journalist and the assistant editor of The Spectator.
 In 2015, she was named Journalist of the Year at the Political Studies Association's annual awards.

 Early life

 Born in Camden, Hardman is the daughter of Michael Hardman, the first chairman and one of the four founders of the Campaign for Real Ale.
-She attended St Catherine's School, Bramley, and Godalming College, before graduating from the University of Exeter with a first-class degree in English literature in 2007.
+She was privately educated at St Catherine's School, Bramley, and then state educated at Godalming College, before graduating from the University of Exeter with a first-class degree in English literature in 2007.
 While at university, Hardman worked as a freelance journalist for The Observer.
 She completed a National Council for the Training of Journalists course at Highbury College in 2009.

 Career

 Hardman began her career in journalism as a senior reporter for Inside Housing magazine.
 She then became assistant news editor at PoliticsHome, moving to The Spectator in 2012.
-In September 2014, GQ magazine named her as one of their 100 most connected women in Britain, and in December 2015, she was named "Journalist of the Year" at the Political Studies Association's annual awards.
-She is currently the assistant editor of The Spectator.
-She appears on television programmes such as Question Time, The Andrew Marr Show and Have I Got News for You, and is a presenter of the BBC Radio 4 programme Week in Westminster.
-She hosts The Spectator Podcast.
-She also writes a monthly column for the i paper on health policy and a weekly column for the Evening Standard on nature in London.
+Alongside The Spectator, Hardman wrote a weekly column for the Evening Standard on nature in London from 2020, until 2021.

+Currently, she is an assistant editor of The Spectator.
+Elsewhere, she writes a monthly column for the i paper on health policy.
+In radio, she is a presenter of the BBC Radio 4 programme Week in Westminsterand in early July 2023, she became Political Commentator at Times Radio.